-The Thule Urban Glide Double is a cool crossover jogger for two that works well as a full-size option for multiple children.
-We think this is a great choice for parents of two that wants to spend time outdoors as much as they need to run errands or go shopping.
+The Thule Urban Glide 2 Double is a cool crossover jogger for two that works well as a full-size option for multiple children.
+We think this is an excellent choice for parents of two who want to spend time outdoors as much as they need to run errands or go shopping.
 This relatively lightweight and economical option (compared to double competitors), is easy to push and turn, easy to use, and has some of the nicest features with large canopies, nap worthy seating, and large under seat storage.
-Winning an Editors' Choice award in our Double Stroller Review, the Double Urban Glide proves it has what it takes to work for everyday adventures, as well as regular jogging for the serious runners.
-The Urban Glide Double is also one of the cheapest of the top 5 double products, making it not only the highest overall scorer but a great deal.
+Winning an Editors' Choice award in our Double Stroller Review, the Urban Glide 2 Double proves it has what it takes to work for everyday adventures, as well as regular jogging for the serious runners.
+The Urban Glide 2 Double is also one of the cheapest of the top five double products, making it not only the highest overall scorer but a great deal.

 Baby Trend Expedition Double

 The Baby Trend Expedition Double is a budget-friendly option for two that you can occasionally jog with.
 This double product is a good option for anyone looking for the jogger look and feel, without the price tag that comes with a more traditional jogger.
 The Expedition Double sports pneumatic rubber wheels that work well on a variety of terrains, and a locking swivel front wheel that makes it suitable for jogging.
 Even if you don't jog, the features make it one of the better choices for moving over uneven terrains like grass and gravel.
 With identical seating, including stow pockets and canopy, and a useful parent's tray and under seat storage, this inexpensive product has features that make daily use easy and convenient, which helped it win an award for Best Value in our Double Strollers Review.